dustingouner/rock-paper-scissors/README.md

 The website allows a user to play a simple game of rock, paper, scissors against the computer.
 A user is able to select their weapon of choice and the computer's weapon is randomly selected.
 The user can then see the game results with a message that displays who the winner is.
 Points are added to the sidebar depending on whether the computer or human won the game.
 If the result ends in a draw then no points are added.
 A user can also change the game to play a more difficult version which includes two additional weapons.

 Installation Instructions:
-- A user can ford and clone the following repository:  https://github.com/dustingouner/rock-paper-scissors
+- A user can fork and clone the following repository:  https://github.com/dustingouner/rock-paper-scissors

 Preview of App: